moonmd/dual_camera_launch/README.md

+Testing vl42 in ROS2 Ubuntu 24.04.2 (kilted) on Pi5 with dual MIPI CSI-2 cameras
 # dual_camera_launch

-ROS 2 launch package running two OV5647 cameras on Pi 5 RP1
+ROS2 launch package running two OV5647 cameras on Pi 5 RP1

-Testing vl42 in Ubuntu 24.04.2 (kilted) with dual MIPI CSI-2 cameras
+The resolution is set to 1920x1080 @15fps in `launch/dual_cameras.launch.py`

 ## Build